Hodge correlators: Examples of Hodge correlators

 One proves just the same way as in Theorem \ref{1.08.03.2}, that these way we get all Hodge correlators corresponding the elements of ${\cal C}\Bigl(\{a_0\} \otimes S^{k_0}(\Omega^1_X \oplus \overline \Omega^1_X) \otimes \ldots \otimes \{a_m\} \otimes S^{k_m}(\Omega^1_X \oplus \overline \Omega^1_X)\Bigr)$.

 However, unlike in the cases of rational or elliptic curves, we do not get all Hodge correlators on curves this way, and the corresponding motivic correlators are not closed under the coproduct.
+The reason is that when $E$ is an elliptic curve, the direct summands of the twisted symmetric powers ${\rm Sym}^mH^1(E)(n)$ of the motive $H^1(E)$ give all simple object of the abelian tensor category of pure motives generated by $H^1(E)$.
+However when $X$ is regular projective curve of genus $\geq 2$, the direct summands of ${\rm Sym}^mH^1(X)(n)$ do not deliver all simple objects of the tensor category generated by $H^1(X)$.